Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 This section validates the impact of Deterministic Lifecycle Manager using measurements collected on a **pre-production commercial cleaning robot platform publicly showcased at IFA 2025**.

 For evaluation purposes, the product's software stack was ported to ROS 2, system interfaces were redesigned, and the C++ DLM was deployed directly on the target hardware.
-The goal was realistic system-level evaluation under severe production constraints (CPU limitations, memory pressure, and real boot-time behavior).
+The goal was realistic system-level evaluation under severe production constraints (memory pressure and strict boot-time requirements).
 All measurements were performed on identical hardware using the same ROS 2 node set.

 ### 🧪 Test Environment